skull591/Jue-Wang/content/publication/Property-based/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 30th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering*
+publication: In *Proceedings of the 31st ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering*
-publication_short: In *ESEC/FSE 2022*
+publication_short: In *ESEC/FSE 2023*

-abstract: >
+abstract: |
-  Non-crashing functional bugs of Android apps can seriously affect user experience.
-Often buried in rare program paths, such bugs are difficult to detect but lead to severe consequences.
-Unfortunately, very few automatic functional bug oracles for Android apps exist, and they are all specific to limited types of bugs.
-In this paper, we introduce a novel technique named deep-state differential analysis, which brings the classical “bugs as deviant behaviors”oracle to Android apps as a generic automatic test oracle.
-Our oracle utilizes the observations on the execution of automatically generated test inputs that (1) there can be a large number of traces reaching internal app states with similar GUI layouts, and only a small portion of them would reach an erroneous app state, and (2) when performing the same sequence of actions on similar GUI layouts, the outcomes will be limited.
-Therefore, for each set of test inputs terminating at similar GUI layouts, we manifest comparable app behaviors by appending the same events to these inputs, cluster the manifested behaviors, and identify minorities as possible anomalies.
-We also calibrate the distribution of these test inputs by a novel input calibration procedure, to ensure the distribution of these test inputs is balanced with rare bug occurrences.
+  Energy inefficiency of smartphone apps is one of the important non-functional issues.
+It is common, but difficult to diagnose, and often involves sensor usage.
+GreenDroid provides a novel approach to systematically diagnose energy inefficiency problems in smartphone apps running on Android platforms.
+It derives an application execution model (AEM) from Android framework and leverages it to realistically simulate an application's runtime behaviors.
+It also automatically analyzes an application's sensory data utilization, monitors sensor listener and wake lock usage, and reports actionable information to developers.

-  We implemented the deep-state differential analysis algorithm as an exploratory prototype Odin and evaluated it against 17 popular real-world Android apps.
-Odin successfully identified 28 noncrashing functional bugs (five of which were previously unknown) of various root causes with reasonable precision.
-Detailed comparisons and analyses show that a large fraction (11/28) of these bugs cannot be detected by state-of-the-art techniques.
+  However, GreenDroid has several limitations.
+First, other than Android 2.3, it does not support other newer versions of Android.
+Second, GreenDroid doesn't provide an actionable and reusable state machine based on AEM.
+Third, its implementation and report generation need optimization.
+This work focuses on extending GreenDroid's functionality of diagnosing energy inefficiency problems in Android apps.
+We re-implement GreenDroid on the newest version of Java Pathfinder(JPF), update and optimize the execution simulation process as well as library modeling.
+Besides, this work adds support to new Android features such as Fragment, and abstracts a separate and reusable state machine out of AEM.
+With our evaluation, we demonstrate that the extended GreenDroid (E-GreenDroid) can analyze those apps with new Android features while being the same effective as the original version.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.